Deploying Sphinx documentation to GitHub Pages

 GitHub Actions

-• We will run Sphinx build and make the result available to GitHub Pages
+• We will let it run sphinx-build and make the result available to GitHub Pages.

 • Host source code with documentation sources on a public Git repository.

-• Each time you git push to the repository, a GitHub action triggers to rebuild the documentation.
+• Each time we git push to the repository, a GitHub action triggers to rebuild the documentation.

 • The documentation is pushed to a separate branch called ‘gh-pages’.